Jbarbour1998/PersonalLearning/README.md

 # PersonalLearning

-This repo is so that I can put all the personal research I have done and learnt aout into one place
+This repo is so that I can put all the personal research I have done and learnt about into one place